derekstavis/jgrape/README.md

 ![Screenshot](screenshot.png?raw=true)

+## Working Features:

+* Depth Traversal (_Profundidade_ Button)
+* Breadth Traversal (_Largura_ Button)
+* Number of Components (_Componentes_ Button)
+* Dijsktra Algorithm

+## Not Working Features:

+* Fleury
+* Center

 Since then I never touched it.
-The code is not so clean, mixing Portuguese with English, no MVC concept, and more.
-I'm posting it here because it works
-(mostly) and it can help people.
+The code is not so clean, mixing Portuguese with English, no MVC concept, lots of inner classes and more to go.
+I'm publishing it here because it works (mostly) and can help people.

-But hey!
-Pull requests are welcome.
+Pull requests are welcome!!